Glossary

 Audit

-The Sacred Practice of examining what one’s devices observe, record, and report, then severing or rebalancing what flows outward without consent.
+The Sacred Practice of examining what one’s devices observe, record, and report, then severing or re-governing whatever flows outward without consent.

 See: Codex §VI.
 See also: Privacy of the Keeper, Sacred Practices.